 Health Care & Public Health Archives - University of Nebraska Public Policy Center

-BEAM is a new training academy for behavioral health professionals that focuses on providing continuing education training and enhancing professional skills.
+BEAM is a training academy for behavioral health professionals that focuses on providing continuing education training and enhancing professional skills.
 See the BEAM brochure for more info.
 Who Should Attend: Professionals in psychology, mental health, addictions, criminal justice, and school counseling.
-CE Approval: APA: Mental Health & Substance Abuse Criminal Justice 2018 Workshop: December […]
+CE Approval: APA: Mental Health & Substance Abuse Criminal Justice 2019 Workshops: January 18, […]

 Behavioral Health Workforce Development in Nebraska Department of Correctional Services and Nebraska Health and Human Services (LB 242)

 The Nebraska Legislature has appropriated funding over two years to the Nebraska Board of Regents for the recruitment of graduate students training as behavioral health professionals.
 For this project, the Public Policy Center partnered with the Behavioral Health Education Center of Nebraska (BHECN), the Department of Correctional Services, and the Department of Health and Human […]

 Region V Systems (Region V) is the legislatively-designated authority responsible for planning, coordinating, and contracting for publicly-funded behavioral health services in the 16-county region in southeast Nebraska.
 The Public Policy Center consulted with Region V to assist them in developing greater internal capacity for continuous quality improvement, particularly in the area of outcomes-focused measurement.
 The […]

 Collaborative County Approaches to Reducing the Prevalence of Individuals with Mental Disorders in Jail